 Matthew R. Ballard

-I study algebraic geometry and am particularly interested in questions arising from mirror symmetry.
-Much of my current work focuses on derived categories and their relation to more classical questions.
-I am also interested in formal verification, particular of modern mathematics.
+I study categorical structures, particular those arising from mirror symmetry.
+I am also interested in formal verification, especially of modern mathematics.

 For more information about me, see my CV.
 For a list of my papers, please view the publications page.

 For a little of my pedagogical philosophy and experience, see my teaching page.
-As an extension of teaching, I take pride in mentoring researchers at all stages and I regularly organize mathematical events, even virtual ones.
-If you are interested in participating in such an event, please contact me.
+As an extension of teaching, I take pride in mentoring researchers at all stages.

 news